nburak/Software-for-Crime-Analysis/README.md

 <b>What kind of information may be gained?</b>

-Occurrence frequency of a specific crime such as harassment in different locations can be learned.
+1) Occurrence frequency of a specific crime such as harassment in different locations can be learned.

-Occurrence frequency of different crimes in a specific location can be learned.
+2) Occurrence frequency of different crimes in a specific location can be learned.

-Relationship of crime and crime date and time can be seen.
+3) Relationship of crime and crime date and time can be seen.

-The most dangerous times of a specific day of the week such as Saturday or Friday can be learned.
+4) The most dangerous times of a specific day of the week such as Saturday or Friday can be learned.

-A lot of other information can be extracted from dataset using this software.
+5) A lot of other information can be extracted from dataset using this software.

+<b>Using other datasets</b>

 This software can be used another crime dataset if desired dataset is in same data format and it can be converted to true format after a short pre processing.